WuChYu07/AI-SideProject/Voice_To_Text/README.md

-🗣️ voice_assistant_thread — My Final Voice-to-Text AI Project
+🗣️ Voice_Assistant_Thread — My Final Voice-to-Text AI Project
 This is the final product of my journey learning voice-to-text AI 🎯 You can also explore my earlier experiments and practice code in other files within this repo 🧪📁